 - Identify the involved stakeholders by either getting the stakeholders list from the initial stakeholders or conducting a study to analyze who all will be involved/affected by the project.
 Sometimes, a combination of both these techniques may also be used.

-- Validate requirements by cross-referencing then with other stakeholders and try to get a buy in.
+- Validate requirements by cross-referencing them with other stakeholders and try to get a buy-in.
 It’s important to achieve a consensus against the requirements before actually start building the solution.

 - Analyze and interpret requirements for their viability against the business objective.
 The last thing any client will want is ‘a fully functional product/service that is not able to solve the problem the project was built for’.